Battle of Coral–Balmoral: Second attack on FSB Coral, 16 May 1968

 On 17 May, Westmoreland visited FSB Coral and congratulated the task force on its defence.
 Both Australian battalions continued to patrol with minor contacts, and during one such incident at least six PAVN were killed when a group of approximately 35 was engaged by artillery and armed helicopters after being observed by scouts from B Company, 3 RAR.
 During the week that followed Australian patrols clashed with groups of PAVN moving through AO Surfers, many of them from the PAVN 165th Regiment, which was believed to be withdrawing into War Zone D. A Company, 3 RAR subsequently occupied a blocking position on the Suoi Ba Pho creek, ambushing PAVN moving northwards and directing mortar firing onto evasion routes, killing eight and capturing two.
-Elsewhere, C Company, 3 RAR located and destroyed a number of base camps in the vicinity of FSB Coogee.
+Elsewhere, C Company, 3 RAR located and destroyed base camps in the vicinity of FSB Coogee.
 Meanwhile, with the approval of MacDonald, Hughes departed on a long-planned leave to Singapore on 18 May, and Colonel Donald Dunstan, the task force second-in-command, took over as Commander 1 ATF on 20 May.
 A respected and experienced leader, he quickly took control amidst growing tension.

 At 01:00 on 22 May FSB Coral was again attacked, though not on the same scale as before, coming under a short but accurate mortar bombardment that was subsequently broken up artillery and mortar fire.
 In order to bolster his defences and provide an increased offensive capability, on 21 May Dunstan ordered the Centurion tanks from C Squadron, 1st Armoured Regiment to redeploy the 120 km from Nui Dat.
-Under the command of Major Peter Badman, the slow-moving armoured column departed on 22 May, traversing the difficult terrain that included a number of old, rusting Bailey bridges, which threatened to collapse under the 50-tonne weight of the Centurions.
+Under the command of Major Peter Badman, the slow-moving armoured column departed on 22 May, traversing the difficult terrain that included several old, rusting Bailey bridges, which threatened to collapse under the 50-tonne weight of the Centurions.
 Moving via the inland route under cover provided by an observation aircraft from 161st Reconnaissance Flight, they drove north on Route 2, then west on Highway 1 to Long Binh where they staged overnight.
 Just north of Blackhorse Base Camp the lead vehicle of the convoy hit a road mine, damaging a dozer tank but resulting in no casualties.
 They finally arrived at FSB Coral at 02:30 on 23 May.
 Four tanks from 1 Troop were subsequently allocated to 1 RAR, while 2 Troop was allocated to 3 RAR.
 Two American M42 40 mm Self-Propelled Anti-Aircraft Guns had also accompanied the tanks and further strengthened the Australian FSBs in a ground support role.